|Overview • Detailed Itinerary • FAQ's • Testimonials • Dates & Prices|

 We depart for Ishasha in the southern part of Queen Elizabeth National Park.
 Ishasha is known as the region where you can find the rare tree-climbing lions.
 Our drives are in the park so we can enjoy wildlife viewing while traveling to our next destination.
 Overnight in Ishasha - luxury tents on the banks of a river.

-We enjoy 2 game drives today, including a drive to the delta, providing another opportunity to see the shoebill, and also the region where we hope to find the tree- climbing lions.
+We enjoy 2 game drives today, including a drive to the Edward Flats, providing another opportunity to see the shoebill, and also the region where we hope to find the tree-climbing lions.
 After several days of game viewing, relax at our luxury tents located at a beautiful spot on the banks of the river.
 Overnight in Ishasha.

 Today is easily one of the highlights of the entire journey as we trek up the side of the mountain to spend time with one of the resident gorilla families who make Bwindi forest their home.
 The reward is great, but there are certainly some challenges along the way.